padrino/padrino-docs/guides/padrino-mailer.md

 }
 ~~~

-Once those have been defined, the default will become smtp delivery unless
+Once those have been defined, the default will become SMTP delivery unless
 overwritten in an individual mail definition.

 You can also configure the mailer to not send emails during development or
 testing.
 This can be done with:

 ~~~ ruby
 # app/app.rb